ResearchObject/ro-crate/docs/1.1-DRAFT/root-data-entity.md

 ### Finding the Root Data Entity

-Consumers processing the RO-Crate as an JSON-LD graph can thus reliably find the the _Root Data Entity_ by following this algorithm:
+Consumers processing the RO-Crate as an JSON-LD graph can thus reliably find the _Root Data Entity_ by following this algorithm:

 1. For each entity in `@graph` array
 2. ..if the `conformsTo` property is a URI that starts with `https://w3id.org/ro/crate/`